-The Code supports the behavioural expectations of everyone who works at AWE.
+The Code supports the company's behaviours of, We keep our promises, We are safe and secure, We connect with respect and We embrace simplicity all of which you will uphold if you demonstrate the standards and values AWE expects of you.
 The Code is a guide to making good choices and represents our commitment to doing the right thing and acting with integrity.